legendsayantan/Runaway-Button/README.md

 TextView warning = new TextView(getApplicationContext());
 warning.setText("this is a warning");
 runawayButton.setWarningView(warning,findViewById(R.id.parentView));
-//parentView should be the parent view (or viewgroup) of the RunawayButton.
+//parentView should be the parent viewgroup (or layout) of the RunawayButton.
 ```
 - Remove the warning View:
 ```